Creating Capabilities

 Creating Capabilities is a nonfiction book by philosopher Martha Nussbaum published in 2011, which outlines a unique theory regarding the Capability approach or the Human development approach.
 Nussbaum draws on theories of other notable advocates of the Capability approach like Amartya Sen, but makes specific distinctions.
 One distinct idea she proposes is to choose a list of capabilities based on some aspects of John Rawls' concept of "central human capabilities."
 These ten capabilities encompass everything Nussbaum considers essential to living a life that one values.
 Martha Nussbaum and Amartya Sen are considered to be the main scholars of this approach, but have distinctions in their approach to capabilities.
 Sen disagrees with Nussbaum's list of values on the grounds that it does not fully encompass the range of capabilities one would consider to live a fulfilling life, which inherently differs by person.

 Nussbaum's book combines ideas from the Capability approach, development economics, and distributive justice to substantiate a qualitative theory on capabilities.
 She criticizes existing economic indicators like GDP as failing to fully account for quality of life and assurance of basic needs, instead rewarding countries with large growth distributed highly unequally across the population.
 The book also aims to serve as an introduction to the Capability approach more generally, accessible to students and newcomers to the material because of the current lack of general knowledge about this approach.
-Finally, Nussbaum compares her approach with other popular approaches to human development and economic welfare, including Utilitarianism, Rawlsian Justice, and Welfarism in order to argue why the Capability approach should be prioritized with development economics policymakers.
+Finally, Nussbaum compares her approach with other popular approaches to human development and economic welfare, including Utilitarianism, Rawlsian Justice, and Welfarism in order to argue why the Capability approach should be prioritized by development economics policymakers.